BridgesLab/FellowshipWorkshopDocuments/Planning/TraineeAcitivtyPlans.md

 ### Alumni Meetings and Seminars

 To allow trainees to meet with our alumni, with a special emphasis on non-academic careers.
 This would involve identifying alumni, costs for bringing them in and administrative support to organize seminars.
 Could start with physiology's alumni seminars.
 The goal would be to bring in more people in non-academic careers.
 Could also start by doing this via zoom maybe once a quarter during the [workshop time](#regular-monthly-trainee-workshops).
+Could also make these panel discussions to make things easier for the presenters.
+This could potentially expand to internship and shadowing possibilities.

 * **Goals** Maintain connections with alumni, provide networking connections for trainees.
 * **Measurables** Trainee attendance.